ppv-1/blockstacker-game/README.md

 ## To try the game out (WINDOWS ONLY)
 1. Clone this repository
 2. Unzip blockstacker-game.zip
-3. Click on the blockstacker-game.exe file tor un
+3. Click on the blockstacker-game.exe file to run

 ## Gameplay
 ![gameplay](gameplay.png "gameplay")